Vibration & Rumble card for Flight Sim

 new bass shaker direct driver

-card is in development - for more info see the
+card is now available - for more info see the

 BSH-DRV-1 bass shaker driver